mkruzil/how-to/how-to-redirect-itunes-backups-to-an-external-hard-drive.md

     c.
 Make sure all items in the *Files to delete* box are checked and click **OK**.<br />
     d.
 Repeat steps a-d until the  *Total amount of disk space you gain* reaches around 100 MB. **Note: this can take a long time and may require repeating these steps multiple times.**

-11. Open the MobileSync folder on your C drive:
+11. Open the `MobileSync` folder on your C drive:

     a.
-Click the **Start** button.
+Click the **Start** button.<br />
     b.
 While the Start menu is open, type the following keyword: `%appdata%` and then press Enter.
-This will open your AppData folder.
+This will open your AppData folder.<br />
     c.
-In the AppData folder, double-click the `Apple Computer` folder.
+In the AppData folder, double-click the `Apple Computer` folder.<br />
     d.
-Double-click the `MobileSync` folder.
+Double-click the `MobileSync` folder.<br />

 12. Rename the `Backup` folder to `Backup-Old`.

 12. Create a symbolic link that points the iTunes backup folder on your C drive to your external drive:

     a.
-Click **Start->Windows System->Command Prompt**.
+Click **Start->Windows System->Command Prompt**.<br />
     b.
-Type the following command, replacing **"D"** with the actual drive letter of your external drive:
+Type the following command, replacing the drive letter `D` with the actual drive letter of your external drive:<br />

        `mklink /j "%APPDATA%\Apple Computer\MobileSync\Backup" "D:\Apple Computer\MobileSync\Backup"`

-       After running the command, you'll see the following message
+       After running the command, you'll see the following message:

        *Junction created for C:\Users\Username\AppData\Roaming\Apple Computer\MobileSync\Backup <<===>> D:\Apple Computer\MobileSync\Backup*